French prosecutor opens official investigation into magazine's portrayal of Black lawmaker as slave

 "Following the publication on 27 August 2020 of the article entitled "Obono l'Africaine" in the newspaper Valeurs Actuelles, the Paris Public Prosecutor's Office today opened a investigation of the charge of racist insults," the office said in a statement Monday.

 The probe will be led by a unit from the regional directorate of Paris' judicial police.
+Racially insulting a person is punishable by law in France.
+The penalty for those convicted of racist slander is a jail sentence of up to a year and a 45,000 euro fine.

 Obono, who is of French-Gabonese origin, took to Twitter on Friday to express her dismay at what she called "racist shit."